Online Recommendations for Agents with Discounted Adaptive Preferences: Targeting for Agents with Long Memory Horizons

-We begin by considering the case where $\gamma$ is close to 1, and the effective horizon for memory is large, i.e.\ memory can only be truncated to some sequence of prior rounds with length at least $o(T)$ without drastically changing the resulting vector.
-This implies that memory vectors do not change too quickly, and further that every point in $\Delta^n$ is {\it feasible} up to small error by {\it some} appropriate sequence of item selections (if we were able to dictate the agent's item choices).
-In Section \ref{subsec:menutimes} we give a result on the structure of $\IRD$ sets which enables key subroutines of our algorithms in Sections \ref{subsec:alg-biggamma-eird} and \ref{subsec:pseudoinc}.
-In Section \ref{subsec:hardness} we show NP-hardness results for relaxing each benchmark from the previous two sections.
+We begin by considering cases where $\gamma = 1 - o(1)$, with an effective memory horizon of $\Omega(T^c)$ for some $c \in (0,1]$.
+Here, memory vectors change slowly, and every point in $\Delta(n)$ is well-approximated {\it some} sequence of item selections.
+In Section \ref{subsec:menutimes} we give a result on the structure of $\IRD$ sets, which enables efficient menu selection in our $o(T)$-regret algorithm for $\EIRD$ in \ref{subsec:alg-biggamma-eird}.